threadburner64/CC-Webdisplays/README.md

 A library, xvfbwrapper is only made for linux which allows fast-screenshotting Therefore this will only work on linux systems , try with windows wsl if on windows

-Please instaall python3 and the libraries,
+Please install python3 and the libraries with pip or pip3

-fastapi
-xvfbwrapper
-selenium
-pillow-simd
-uvicorn
+pip install fastapi xvfbwrapper selenium pillow-simd uvicorn

-To get better profromance on PILLOW, install with pip3 or pip install pillow-simd
+pip3 install fastapi xvfbwrapper selenium pillow-simd uvicorn

+If you have pillow, not simd version then it remove with pip

+SIMD version is more faster

 Download the server here, includes chrome binary https://mega.nz/file/tkBkEJzC#xNlbfV07kqlsVCcy2pgvGsN8whKZM6mBVWc1WogZ6QA